Baking soda has been around forever. It’s non-toxic. It’s cheap. And it does everything! Here are 45 life-changing uses.

 - Walls.
 Sprinkle a little onto a damp sponge to remove marks and crayon from walls (test a small area first).

 - Kitchen counters.
-Sprinkle on surface, scrub and wipe with a damp sponge.
+Sprinkle on the surface, scrub and wipe with a damp sponge.

 - Silver.
 Mix three parts baking soda, one part water, rub onto silver, let sit for 20 minutes, rinse off with water.